Drop-In Available Patent Pending

 Why the widget can't be hacked once it's on the counter

 The drop-in is a sealed transit layer.
 It carries proof, not power.
-If anything in transit is altered, the certificate breaks.
+If anything in transit gets altered, the certificate breaks.

 Corpus lives behind the line

-The tenant corpus is on AmpliHive servers, sealed to your DID.
-Attackers on the customer host cannot enumerate it.
-Retrieval is over a 256-dim hashing-trick embedding, not a model fingerprint.
+The tenant corpus lives on AmpliHive servers, sealed to your DID.
+Attackers on the customer host can't enumerate it.
+Retrieval runs over a 256-dim hashing-trick embedding, not a model fingerprint.

 Forgery requires our private key

 Every cert is ML-DSA-65.
-Even with full access to the widget binary, an attacker cannot mint a valid certificate.
-They can verify; they cannot sign.
+Even with full access to the widget binary, an attacker can't mint a valid certificate.
+They can verify one.
+They can't sign one.

 Tamper-evident in transit